ABCD-STUDY/nda-abcd-collection-3165/docs/inputs.md

 The chosen field map pair is used for all anatomical and functional bias field corrections.
 This is specified with the `IntendedFor` field in the side car JSONs of the associated field map's BIDS metadata.

+## 9. Diffusion-Weighted Imaging (DWI)

+BIDS-formatted inputs for DWI have been included although they have not been processed through the minimal preprocessing pipeline.

+The bval and bvec files associated with the DWI data for each scanner and software version were provided by the DAIC and can be found in the [nda-abcd-s3-downloader](https://github.com/ABCD-STUDY/nda-abcd-s3-downloader) repository.
+This was due to formatting issues and irregularities with these files that were packaged along with the DICOMs.

+Field maps for the DWI data are included in each subject's `fmap` directory and can be distinguished from the functional fieldmaps by the `_acq-dwi` tag in their filenames.

-## 9. BIDS Modality-Agnostic Files
+## 10. BIDS Modality-Agnostic Files

 To maintain a valid BIDS data structure `dataset_description.json`, `README`, and `CHANGES` files are included.
 They respectively: minimally describe the dataset, provide a small blurb about the datsaet, and log the changes from version to version.

-## 10. BIDS Validator Compliance
+## 11. BIDS Validator Compliance

 This dataset was validated using [the official BIDS validator](https://github.com/bids-standard/bids-validator).